Office Phone: (540) 432-4466

 Peter Dula in the news:

-Bible & Religion Dept and MA in Biomedicine
+MA in Biomedicine and Bible & Religion Dept

 Peter Dula is Associate Professor of Religion and Culture.
 He received a Ph.D from Duke University in theology and ethics in 2004.
 He is the author of Cavell, Companionship, and Christian Theology (Oxford, 2011).
 Before coming to EMU in 2006 he was the Mennonite Central Committee Iraq Program Coordinator.
 He has taught at Lancaster Mennonite High School and at the Meserete Kristos College in Addis Ababa, Ethiopia where he was a Fulbright scholar in 2001-2.
 He has received several grants and fellowships including, most recently, the Louisville Institute Sabbatical Grant for Researchers.

 Cavell, Companionship and Christian Theology (New York: Oxford University Press), 2011.

 The New Yoder (co-editor with Chris K. Huebner), (Eugene, OR: Cascade, 2010).

 General editor (with Chris K. Huebner, Canadian Mennonite University and Jennifer Graber, University of Texas, Austin) of Polyglossia: Radical Reformation Theologies (Scottdale, PA: Herald Press), Fall 2006 to present.

 “Theology is a Kind of Reading,” Conrad Grebel Review 31/2 (Spring 2013).